Lynley Hood: Awards

 Sylvia!
 The Biography of Sylvia Ashton-Warner won first prize at the 1980 Goodman Fielder Wattie Book Awards.
 It also won the 1989 PEN Best First Book of Prose Award and 1990 Talking Book of the Year.

-Minnie Dean: Her Life & Crimes was a finest in the 1995 New Zealand Book Awards.
+Minnie Dean: Her Life & Crimes was a finalist in the 1995 New Zealand Book Awards.

 In 2002, City Possessed: The Christchurch Civic Creche Case won the Readers' Choice Award and the Montana Medal for Non-Fiction at the Montana New Zealand Book Awards.
 It also won the 2002 NZ Skeptics Bravo Award.

 Hood received the 1991 Robert Burns Fellowship.